getcanoe/website/_posts/2018-03-25-canoe-beta-week.markdown

 I know some people may be disappointed we pulled this in the last minute, we know it works amazingly well and made Canoe a much more fun experience, but this solution was built by Tyler to be fully supported by core and the whole community - and given that - it felt best to take it out and give core a chance to engage.
 We hope this was the right thing to do.

 # The Beta release
-Early in the week we will start with:

-* Getting a signup page up for the iOS testflight.
-* Getting the three desktop releases out, Windows, Linux and OSX.
+Early in the week we will start with Getting the three desktop releases out, Windows, Linux and OSX.
 So the desktop will be released a bit "ahead of time" to iron out bugs.
 They are distributed as downloads.

+We also have a [signup page for iOS Testflight](/signup/index.html).

-Then we will get the **Android release out on playstore**.
+Then we will get the **Android release out on playstore**, hopefully mid week sometime.

-Finally, the **iOS release will be made available through testflight at the end of the week**.
+Finally, the **iOS Testflight starts at the end of the week**.

 # Issue tracking
 All work is driven via [github's issues and milestones](https://github.com/getcanoe/canoe/issues) and you can see any [open issues for the beta on its milestone](https://github.com/getcanoe/canoe/milestone/2).

-When you use Canoe, please report issues back to us and we will try to fix them as best we can.
+When you use Canoe, please report issues back to us and we will try to fix them as best we can!

 # When is 1.0?
 Let's together find out how much more fixes we want and need in Canoe before declaring a proper 1.0 release.